ARACLX/aeropods.api/README.md

 | Command  | Description                                                                     |
 | :------- | :------------------------------------------------------------------------------ |
 | yarn dev | Starts a development server which have included automatic reolading by changes. |

-### Reqiurement Specification

-- [ ] Application should perform CRUD operations on Users with usage of Prisma, Mongoose and TypeORM.
-- [ ] Application should have protected routes in RBAC model powered by OAuth or JWT as a authorization method.
-- [ ] Users should be able to create their accounts.
-- [ ] Users should be able to login into their account to have access to additional features of application.
-- [ ] Users should have a two layers of permission, one for free users and one for paid users in SaaS model.
-- [ ] Users should be able to modify their profiles, and remove their account.
-- [ ] Administrators should be able to do everything.
-- [ ] Application should have implemented caching build on Redis.
-- [ ] Application should use a TypeORM with Cockroach by default, but should have also implemented MongoDB and PostgreSQL based on Mongoose and Prisma.